taimos/dvalin/README.md

 To connect to a cluster implement the same interface and set the property `hazelcast.client` to the name of a cluster that the provider can resolve.

+## templating

+This component provides a templating engine based on Velocity and PDF generation based on XDocReport.

+### Template engine

+For templating the Velocity template engine is used.
+Inject the `ITemplateResolver` in your bean to process templates.
+You can provide a location relative to the folder `/velocity` in your classpath or you provide the template as String.

+### PDF generation

+For PDF generation XDocReport is used.
+Inject the `ReportService` tp create PDF files.
+You provide a location relative to the folder `/xdocreport` in your classpath targetting a docx file.
+This file is then merged with the given context and a PDF is created.

 ## notification

-The notification component provides a templating engine and support for sending e-mails.
+The notification component provides support for sending e-mails.
 The `notification-aws` library provides an implementation of the `MailSender` that uses Amazon SimpleEmailService.

 ### E-Mail